 There are ideal ratios of coffee and milk, if you don’t want the flavor of either to fully prevail.
-To me the closest to the ideal ratio is what Italians call a cortado and Australians call a piccolo (short for piccolo latte).
-The latter looks like this:
+To me the closest to the ideal ratio is what in Spain and Peets they call a cortado, some elsewhere call a gibraltar, and Australians and Kiwis call a piccolo (short for piccolo latte).
+This is a photo of the latter:

-To me this is roughly what a cappuccino should look like in a clear glass.
-But what we usually get in the U.S. (especially from Starbucks) is ten ounces of milk and one ounce of espresso in a twelve-ounce cup.
+To me this is roughly what a cappuccino in the .US should look like in a clear glass.
+Alas, what we usually get in the U.S. (especially from Starbucks) is ten ounces of milk and one ounce of espresso in a twelve-ounce cup.
 Or maybe two ounces of espresso.
-Peets cappuccinos, when done right (which is about half the time, in the small size), get the ratio about the same (~1:1 coffee and steamed milk, and poured so the two mix into a creamy combination).
+Peet’s cappuccinos, when done right (which is in what they call “traditional”), get the ratio about the same (~1:1 coffee and steamed milk, and poured so the two mix into a creamy combination).

-Anyway, most coffee shops in the U.S. (and the U.K., which I also visit often) don’t know from a cortado or a piccolo.
+Anyway, most coffee shops in the U.S. and the U.K., other than Peet’s, don’t know from a cortado or a piccolo.
 So I say let’s educate them.
 Here’s a goal: by the end of 2015, most coffee shops in the U.S. will know what you mean when you order either one.
 Possible?